 stop()

-When invoked, this method will cause the player to pause playback returning its playhead to 0 (for on-demand content) and show the current poster.
-If a video ad is on stage the player will first discard the ad and then reach the stop state.
+a video advertisement is on stage the player will first discard the advertisement and then reach the stop

 stopcompleted